tlevine/horetu/docs/settings.rst

         pass
     horetu(f)

-The other exception is keyword arguments annotated with type :py:class:`list`.
+The other situation is keyword arguments annotated with type :py:class:`list`.
-(XXX This is not implemented.)

 ::